 Step 2: Rinse (and sometimes, Repeat)

 Using cold water only, thoroughly wet the area after you have finished absorbing as much of the urine as possible.
 Don't hold back, really soak the spot.
-Place a white cloth towel or paper towels over the wetness and keep rinsing the floor until the towel no long picks up any yellow color.
-For large or deep set stains, you may need to keep repeating the rinsing process to eliminate the color.
+Place a white cloth towel or paper towels over the wetness and keep rinsing the floor until the towel no longer picks up any yellow color.
+For large or deep-set stains, you may need to keep repeating the rinsing process to eliminate the color.

 Step 3: Apply a Cleaning Agent